gimquokka/gimquokka.github.io/_posts/PS/2021-07-29-알고리즘_changing_number_system.md

 It's simple to think a little bit about how to change number system, but it's easy to get a head down when you encounter it in a real coding interview.
 That's why we need to prepare this thoroughly.
 Let's start with the code below!

-This post is part of [Python-Team-Notes for coding test]() posting that I posted.
-If you have any questions or mistakes regarding the code, **please point it out!**

 ```python
 # changing base-notation(number-system)